TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 }
 ```

-**Methods to export the data after the operation:** These methods should be executed after the main operation, outside transactions, so any failure in export should not block the document posting, or export itself do not increase the transaction.
-Export sequence is presented on the following diagram:
+**Methods to export the data after the operation:** These methods should be executed after the main operation, outside transactions, so any failure in export should not block the document posting, or export itself do not increase the posting transaction time.
+The export sequence is presented on the following diagram:

 ![](ExportSequence.png)

-In our case, we want to check at the end of porch confirmation whether any export records have been created and, if so, run an export operation for these records.
+In our case, we want to check at the end of purch confirmation whether any export records have been created and, if so, run an export operation for these records.

 ```csharp
 [PostHandlerFor(classStr(FormletterService), methodStr(FormletterService, postPurchaseOrderConfirmation))]